Brabanter

 The Brabanter is a Dutch breed of crested chicken originating in the historic region of Brabant which straddles Belgium and the Netherlands.
-It is an ancient breed and is shown in 17th-century paintings.
+It is an ancient breed and is shown in seventeenth-century paintings.
 A bantam Brabanter was created in around 1934.

 History

-The Brabanter has been bred in the Netherlands, and particularly in Brabant, for a long time.
-The oldest known image of one is in a painting of 1676 by the Dutch artist Melchior d'Hondecoeter.
-They soon spread from their area of origin.
-Black and Cuckoo Brabanters were shown at the first German poultry exhibition, at Görlitz in Saxony, in 1854.
-The Brabanter became nearly extinct in the early 20th century, but was recovered by cross-breeding with other crested and bearded birds.
+The Brabanter has been bred in the Netherlands, and particularly in Brabant, for a long time – similar birds are shown in a painting of 1676 by the Dutch artist Melchior d'Hondecoeter.
+It soon spread from its area of origin.
+Black and cuckoo Brabanters were shown at the first German poultry exhibition, at Görlitz in Saxony, in 1854.
+The Brabanter nearly became extinct in the early twentieth century, but was recovered by cross-breeding with other crested and bearded birds.

 Characteristics

-The Brabanter is among the lightest of chicken breeds; cocks weigh 1.9–2.5 kg and hens 1.6–2.0 kg.
-It has a narrow crest and a three-part beard.
-The crest is unlike that of most other crested breeds such as the Polish: it projects upwards and slightly forwards like that of the very similar Swiss Appenzeller Spitzhauben.
-The Brabanter has a V-shaped comb.
+The Brabanter is among the lightest of chicken breeds; cocks weigh 1.9±to kg and hens 1.6±to kg.
+It has a narrow crest and a trilobar beard and muff.
+The crest is unlike that of most other crested breeds such as the Poland: it projects upwards and slightly forwards like that of the similar Swiss Appenzeller Spitzhauben.
+The Brabanter has a v-shaped comb.
 The earlobes are small and white, and the wattles are often absent; both earlobes and wattles are hidden by the beard.

 Seven colour varieties are recognised in the Netherlands: black, chamois, cuckoo, gold spangled, laced blue, silver spangled and white; in Germany there are thirteen.

-A bantam Brabanter was created in around 1934 by cross-breeding the standard-sized Brabanter with bearded bantams of the Polish breed.
+A bantam Brabanter was created in about 1934 by cross-breeding the standard-sized Brabanter with bearded bantams of the Poland breed.

 Use

-Hens lay a moderate number of white eggs, do not frequently go broody, and are fairly good winter layers.
-The breed has a fair build, and thus is a decent table-bird.
-The Brabanter is a calm breed that is intelligent.
-It can stand confinement.
-The Brabanter is suitable for cold areas because its smaller comb and wattles are less susceptible to frostbite.